Overlandcoder/chess/README.md

 If you wish to run the tests, you must have RSpec installed and type `rspec` in the terminal.
 The tests were written using RSpec 3.11.

+## Known Bugs
+- If playing a saved game, further saving is not possible

 ## Possible Improvements
 - Improve test coverage by writing more tests, especially integration tests
 - Allow players to start a game from a FEN string